heruoxin/FilterBox-Doc/purchase.md

 ### Alipay purchase

 For Alipay users you can choose to purchase the Subscription or Lifetime Edition.
-Botn of the orders only support one device at the same time.
+Both of the orders only support one device at the same time.

 ### Lifetime Edition